Kansas City Laws on Blood Alcohol Content

 Searching for a DWI lawyer in Kansas City?

-With 18 years experience representing clients charged with DUI, Attorney Steve Schanker is in a very solid position from which to fight your charges.
+With 20 years of experience representing clients charged with DUI, Attorney Steve Schanker is in a very solid position from which to fight your charges.
 His understanding of the technical and administrative factors involved in your case allows him to effectively prepare a compelling defense and he is dedicated to fighting for your rights.
 For help building your defense against your DUI charges, contact a Kansas City DUI attorney.